Near Fayetteville in Fayette County, West Virginia — The American South (Appalachia)

 Erected by U.S. Department of the Interior, National Park Service.

 Location.
-38° 3.948′ N, 81° 4.814′ W. Marker is near Fayetteville, West Virginia, in Fayette County.
-Marker is on Access road to Lower New River Take-Out parking near Fayette Station Road (County Route 82).
-It is at the end of the one-lane bridge that serves as the entrance to the parking lot, on the right as you drive in.
+38° 3.93′ N, 81° 4.762′ W. Marker is near Fayetteville, West Virginia, in Fayette County.
+Marker is on a day-use area parking lot near Fayette Station Road (County Route 82).
 Touch for map.
-Marker is at or near this postal address: 3553 Fayette Station Rd, Fayetteville WV 25840, United States of America.
+Marker is in this post office area: Fayetteville WV 25840, United States of America.
 Touch for directions.